-The SSS salary loan works like any other loan: You borrow money and you repay it according to an agreed-upon schedule and interest rate.
+The SSS salary loan works like any other: You borrow money and repay it according to an agreed-upon schedule and interest rate.

-The money you borrow may have come from your own contributions but at the end of the day, it’s still a loan so you have the obligation to pay it on time.
+The money you borrow may have come from your contributions, but at the end of the day, it’s still a loan, so you must pay it on time.

-In this guide, you’ll learn everything you need to know about paying your SSS salary loan on time and what happens in the event that you fail to do so.
+In this guide, you’ll learn everything you need to know about how to pay SSS salary loan on time and what happens if you fail.

 Go back to the main article: How to Apply for SSS Salary Loan Online